Conservatory Roof Replacement Cost

 Aesthetically Pleasing

 Anything that is brand new looks great and a new roof on your conservatory is no exception to this.
-There are many great styles of roof available and you can even get tinted or coloured roofs that will make your home look great.
+There are many great styles of roofing available, and you can even get tinted or coloured roofs that will make your home look great.
 A new modern-looking roof can completely transform the look of your conservatory.

-Most of the time you will not need any buildings regulation approval to replace your conservatory roof.
+Most of the time, you will not need any building regulation approval to replace your conservatory roof.
 As long as there is ‘thermal separation’ between the conservatory and the rest of your home, you can replace your conservatory roof without any restrictions.

-The only time that buildings regulations may come into play is if you are replacing your conservatory roof with a solid roof such as having a tiled roof put on rather than a glass or polycarbonate roof.
+The only time that building regulations may come into play is if you are replacing your conservatory roof with a solid roof, such as having a tiled roof put on rather than a glass or polycarbonate roof.

 Planning permission is concerned with any changes to your home that may affect your neighbours or the wider environment.
 Since your conservatory is already there, and you’re simply replacing the already existing roof, you do not need to worry about planning permission to change your roof.